michaelloudermilk/ml/Installation-&-Update.md

 #### <a name="update"></a> Installing a specific UNMS version (not recommended)

 Use installation script argument `--version <version>` to install a specific UNMS version other than the latest official release.
 This is for testing purposes only.
 Downgrading to an earlier version will likely corrupt your existing data.
 Upgrading to a newer `-rc` or `-dev` version before it is officially released can cause errors that will prevent further upgrades.

+Use the `--update` flag to preserve existing UNMS configuration without having to specify all the installation arguments again.

 ```sh
 $ curl -fsSL https://raw.githubusercontent.com/Ubiquiti-App/UNMS/master/install.sh > /tmp/unms_install.sh && sudo bash /tmp/unms_install.sh --version 0.9.0
 ```